Unfamiliar Faces in EU Spaces

 If the by-law granting exclusive use expressly regulated, restricted or prohibited the renting of exclusive use car spaces to the general public, then the lot owner must comply with those terms, noting that the CMS (which contains the by-laws) is a contract between the Body Corporate, lot owners and occupiers.

-However, schemes with exclusive use by-laws already established may not simply be able to change exclusive use by-laws to stop lot owners renting out their car spaces.
+However, schemes with exclusive use by-laws already established cannot simply amend the exclusive use by-laws to prevent lot owners renting out their car spaces.

 Exclusive use by-laws can only be amended by way of resolution without dissent and also require the affected lot owners to either vote personally or provide their written consent to the change.
-Where a lot owner wishes to continue to rent their car space to the general public, it is obviously then unlikely that they would consent to such a change to the exclusive use by-laws.
+Where a lot owner wishes to continue to rent their car space to the general public, it is unlikely that they would consent to amending the exclusive use by-law.

-As such, great care should be taken in drafting exclusive use by-laws prior to their implementation and registration, as it is notoriously difficult subsequently amend them.
+As such, great care should be taken in drafting exclusive use by-laws prior to their registration, as it is notoriously difficult to subsequently amend them.